altogic/altogic-js/README.md

 -  📜 [Altogic Docs](https://docs.altogic.com)
 -  💬 Discord community

-## Bugs / Feature Requests
+## Bugs Report

 Think you’ve found a bug?
-Want to see a new feature?
 Please, send us an email support@altogic.com

 ## Support / Feedback

-For issues with, questions about, or feedback for the client library, please, send us an email support@altogic.com or reach out to our community forums https://community.altogic.com
+For issues with, questions about, or feedback for the client library, or want to see a new feature please, send us an email support@altogic.com or reach out to our community forums https://community.altogic.com